mkoske/Scatter-R/README.md

 Follow these instructions to install Scatter-project.
 If you know, what you're doing, you can choose the installation method of your liking.

-These installation instructions were tested with Windows 8 and Windows 10 operating systems using R versions 3.2.2 and 3.2.3.

 ### ScatterR-package

-Follow these steps to install the Scatter-R package, which contains the algorithm itself and command line interface to it.
-Installation of the GUI package is described later.
+Follow these steps to install the Scatter-R package.
 The name of the package is ScatterR even though the repository and project name has dash in it.
 This is because R doesn't allow dashes in the name of the package.

-Go to the [Releases](https://github.com/Tommytronic/Scatter-R/releases) page of the project and find out, which is the most recent release.
-Under the heading "Downloads" you will find source archives and at least one archive, which name ends with `_release`.
-Copy it's URL to clipboard since you will need it.

-Install the package using following commands.

-> Note, that the URL may vary depending on the release.
-In general, the package name ends with `_release`.

-#### Install the package.

-Install the package by issuing following command in R console.
+Go to the "Releases"-section and download latest release.
+Then, install the package using following command in R-console.

 ```R
 install.packages("https://github.com/Tommytronic/Scatter-R/releases/download/v1.4/ScatterR_1.4_release.tar.gz", repos = NULL, method = "libcurl")